r3n4ud/blog.renaud.io/2012-10-09-are-you-kidding-me-this-video-cant-have-been-recorded-in-1946.markdown

 Googling time
 -------------

 That's strange but there are only few relevant results returned by Google on that crippled timestamp.
 After some digging, I found out that [FFmpeg issue](https://ffmpeg.org/trac/ffmpeg/ticket/1471).
-In fact, that's the fourth result of a Google search on `android video creation_time` but it's like always, you just need to find the good keywords.
+In fact, that's the fourth result of a Google search on `android video creation_time` but it's like always, you just need to ﬁnd the good keywords.

-Matter fixed
+Matter ﬁxed
 ------------
 The ticket's status is `closed defect: fixed`.
-OK but the issue tracker doesn't contain any reference to the fix.
+OK but the issue tracker doesn't contain any reference to the ﬁx.

     $ git clone git://source.ffmpeg.org/ffmpeg.git
     $ git log --grep=1471